lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 ## tfe_workspace_run in action

-The <code>[tfe_workspace_run resource](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run)</code> documentation on the Terraform Registry includes a few example code snippets to use as a starting point.
+The [`tfe_workspace_run` resource](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run) documentation on the Terraform Registry includes a few example code snippets to use as a starting point.
 At its most basic, the resource looks like this:

 ```
 resource "tfe_workspace_run" "ws_run_parent" {